 Musical superstar Alfie Boe returns to the West End to play Billy, opposite global mezzo soprano Katherine Jenkins as Julie Jordan.
 Royal Opera-trained tenor Boe is currently touring the UK in Together, alongside Michael Ball, after having recently starred in Broadway’s Finding Neverland as J. M. Barrie.
 Further credits include Les Miserables, Kismet, The Pearl Fishers and Romeo et Juliette.

 Katherine Jenkins makes her theatre debut in Carousel, and is best-known for her worldwide performances, as well as being a two-time winner of the Classic Brit Awards Album of the Year for Second Nature and Living a Dream.
 Jenkins trained at the Royal Academy of Music before going on to record ten studio albums.
-Further casting is yet to be announced, although the ENO choir and orchestra will be performing.
+The show also features the ENO choir and orchestra will be performing.

 Carousel is directed by Lonny Price, who was at the helm of the previous Coliseum musicals, and who has received major acclaim with Lady Day at Emerson’s Bar & Grill and Company.
-A star-studded revival that is sure to thrill any theatre-lover, Carousel opens April 11th and plays until May 13th 2017, with a press night on April 7th 2017.
+A star-studded revival that is sure to thrill any theatre-lover, Carousel opened on April 11th and plays until May 13th 2017, having had a press night on April 7th 2017.

 Who Should See It?Those who enjoy traditional musicals such as The Sound of Music, or the current Half a Sixpence, will adore Carousel, one of musical theatre’s greatest productions.
 This is also an excellent chance to see two veteran performers take to the stage!